imankulov/deescovery/CONTRIBUTING.md

 ### Write Documentation

-Roman Discovery could always use more documentation, whether as part of the official Roman Discovery docs, in docstrings, or even on the web in blog posts, articles, and such.
+Deescovery could always use more documentation, whether as part of the official Deescovery docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback